northNomad/sgFindR/README.md

 # sgFindR
-Script to find sgRNAs given sequence.
+Script to order sgRNAs from IDT given target sequence.

-Useful when designing single guides to target non-coding regions of the genome.
+Useful when designing CRISPR experiments targeting non-coding regions of the genome.

 ## Usage